ech0-chambers/lecturemd/README.md

 lecturemd build web slides
 ```

-See `lecturemd build --help` for more all options.
+See `lecturemd build --help` for all options.